-WARNING: This article is over two years old.
+WARNING: This article is years old.
 Lots has changed in that amount of time.

 We love open source software here.
 Have a look at our GitHub profile if you don't believe me.
 There's absolutely no reason to re-invent the wheel when someone already built the spokes and rubber.
 We just put it together, modify some things and we've got the wheels ready to integrate into the car we're building.

 There's been a lot of activity in open source projects for iOS development.
 There's even places like CocoaControls.com that feature open source libraries and provide a central place to browse and talk about the libraries.

 You may not need all of these libraries for your next project, but here's some of my favorite libraries to use in iOS projects: